 - A Mage's Power: Tiza thinks she has something to prove because she's in a mercenary guild.
-To this end she makes everything into a competition and doesn't like Nolien taking a leadership role among the three novices.
+To this end, she makes everything into a competition and doesn't like Nolien taking a leadership role among the three novices.
 This confuses her teammates because they don't think she has to prove anything.
 Two of the five guild captains are female, the other three captains have female lieutenants and the overall guildhead is female as well.

-- A villainous/Reverse Mole example in Alice, Girl from the Future: when Alice infiltrates a juvenile delinquents' school, she becomes the best student, in particular, by excelling in subjects usually reserved for boys, such as fighting dirty.
+- A villainous/The Mole example in Alice, Girl from the Future: when Alice infiltrates a juvenile delinquents' school, she becomes the best student, in particular, by excelling in subjects usually reserved for boys, such as fighting dirty.
 When she first shows up to fight, the teachers allow her to participate because they think defeating a girl would be amazing training for the boys.

 - Downplayed in the Aratta series by Maria Semyonova and Anna Gurova.
-In the Nakh tribe, a woman is required to be The Amazon before her marriage (she can't even marry without proving herself on the battlefield), but afterwards she ought to make a 180-degree turn and become a Proper Lady housewife basically locked up in a tower, leaving the leadership to her husband.
-The saari (head) of the Bungar family is a woman who defied the custom, refused to marry and have children, commanded her family's army and eventually managed to earn fame and respect among the male leaders.
+In the Nakh tribe, a woman is required to be The Amazon before her marriage (she can't even marry without proving herself on the battlefield), but afterwards, she ought to make a 180-degree turn and become a Proper Lady housewife basically locked up in a tower, leaving the leadership to her husband.
+The saari (head) of the Bungar family is a woman who defied the custom, refused to marry and have children, commanded her family's army, and eventually managed to earn fame and respect among the male leaders.